 |Value||Eligibility||Open date||Close date|

-The scholarship will provide a stipend allowance equivalent to the minimum Research Training Program (RTP) stipend rate (indexed on 1 January each year) for:
+The scholarship will provide a stipend allowance equivalent to the University of Sydney's Research Training Program (RTP) stipend rate (indexed on 1 January each year) for:

 Note: The scholarship is subject to satisfactory academic performance.
-No extension is possible.
+Extensions are possible as per Terms and Conditions.

 Note: Currently PhD, MCrim by research or LLM by research students are eligible to apply, but preference will be given to commencing applicants.